 It can be tough choosing a tropical vacation destination.
 There are so many different islands to choose from in the Caribbean and Atlantic.
 Are you looking for a relaxing getaway with peaceful beaches?
 Or, are you looking for a unique and exciting adventure?
 Luckily you don’t have to choose between the two.
 Bermuda tourism provides you with the best of both worlds.
-This island has a lot to offer for the whole family.
-From the beautiful pink sand beaches and gorgeous scenery, to the underwater caves and world-class golf courses- there is something here for everyone.
+This island has something for the whole family.
+From the beautiful pink sand beaches and gorgeous scenery, to the underwater caves and world-class golf courses— there is truly something here for everyone.

 Because the country is so small, it’s divided into three separate towns.
 Each of these towns can be seen in only a few days.
 It takes only seven minutes to drive from the airport to the old capital of St. George, and it takes only 15 minutes to Hamilton— the capital and largest city.

 A trip to this small island paradise should be well planned out.
 You should get a sense of what to expect and what to prepare for.
 It never hurts to do additional research before your trip.
 In this article we will address the major tourism topics.

 The climate here is considered to be ‘subtropical’.
 From spring through fall there is hot and humid weather.
 In the wintertime there are temperature lows of 42F and daytime temperatures of around 60F.
 The water is also cooler in the wintertime.
 One advantage of visiting in the wintertime is that the humidity levels are much lower.
 The subtropical climate can be attributed to The Gulf Stream, despite the fact that its far north.